Compare and contrast: Term life insurance and whole life insurance

 |Term conversion privileges are available with most policies.
 This privilege allows you to convert to a permanent policy that builds cash value, with no additional medical underwriting|

 1 Dividends are based on the policy’s applicable dividend scale, which is neither guaranteed nor an estimate of future performance.

-2 Loans against your policy accrue interest at the current variable loan interest rate and decrease the death benefit and cash value by the amount of the outstanding loan and loan interest.
+2 Loans against your policy accrue interest and decrease the death benefit and cash value by the amount of the outstanding loan and loan interest.
 Withdrawals will also decrease the death benefit and cash value.

 This article is for informational purposes only.
 Please consult a New York Life Agent for further details about the products mentioned and your specific situation and needs.